Ecconia/Ecconia-LogicWorld-Mods/RadioConnection/Readme.md

 ### Features:

 In the edit window of the component you can choose one of 1024 channels to transmit your signals over it.\
 Each channel can have up to 64 bits.
-Anything from 1 upwards can be configured in the component.\
+Anything from 1 upward can be configured in the component.\
 If the first bits of a channels are not used by a component, they can be skipped.

 Further if static channels are not appropriate, the channel can be chosen by upto 10 address pegs.\